juji-io/docs/docs/chatbot-design-tips-advanced.md

 <p align="center"><img src="../img/good-label-2.png" alt="A sensible
 label 2 - short" width="550"/></p>

 Of course, if your label choice isn't pulling up the ad-lib topics that match your agenda topics, you just have to change the labels you're concerned about, and the next time you preview the engine will give you new choices to consider.
-To find a good label, reverse engineer the process by [browsing Juji ad-lib topics] (../design#built-in-dialog).
+To find a good label, reverse engineer the process by [browsing Juji ad-lib topics](../juji-studio/design#built-in-dialog).

 ### **3. Handle Context-Sensitive User Inquiries**